lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 .. _Delegate-Homepage-DP0-Delegate-Assemblies:

-DP0 Delegate Assemblies
+DP0 delegate assemblies
 -----------------------

 **Connection Info:** `ls.st/dp0-events <http://ls.st/dp0-events>`_

 **Time:** Biweekly on Fridays from 9am to 11am US Pacific (alternating with :ref:`DP0-Delegate-Programming-StackClub`).

-The Delegate Assemblies are a live, virtual seminars for DP0 delegates to learn more about DP0, the RSP, and the DC2 data set.
+The delegate assemblies are a live, virtual seminars for DP0 delegates to learn more about DP0, the RSP, and the DC2 data set.
 Attendance is optional and all are welcome.

 Typically, the first hour contains a presentation or hands-on tutorial, and the second hour is spent in breakout rooms for discussion or co-working on topics suggested by delegates.